I want to build on this man's work: https://truestrangenews.com/tooth-health-cure-for-cavities but his page has disappeared.

 Until the future is available, you may have to make due with what is available in the present.
 We would likely have better solutions already, but there is little capital initiative for investing in solutions, much like there is little capital initiative to end wars (think military-industrial complex).

 Some cavities are beyond hope and have to be filled in the present, using medieval technology.
 It is important that they be filled correctly.
 Composite fillings should be applied in many layers, or they will develop a gap between filling and tooth, leading to the development of a cavity under the filling.
 Read more

 You only need baking soda.
 You can also mix it with coconut oil and peppermint essential oil, but just plain baking soda works.
-It's actually not abrasive on the teeth: look up “relative dentin abrasivity” (RDA)1.
+It's actually not abrasive on the teeth: look up “relative dentin abrasivity” (RDA)1 2.
 It is a bit abrasive on the gums, however, so having it premixed in oil helps.
-“Oil Pulling” is it's own thing, although I don't know if there is science behind it.
+“Oil Pulling” appears to also be beneficial.

 Baking soda is basic on the PH scale, and will neutralize the acidic plaque.
 The acid created by plaque removes minerals in your tooth's hard, outer enamel, and the PH of baking soda counteracts this.
 It also acts as an antibacterial, because certain bacteria cannot tolerate the high PH.
 12

 I'm glad there are some dentists that agree:

 “ …the timing of when it is used in relation to a dietary sugar exposure is critical in that the sooner its used the greater the benefit in preventing a sustained biofilm pH decrease and subsequent demineralization. “